 Once decided upon (you do not need to make an immediate decision), the next stage of the process can be booked in.

-The fitting process – 1st visit
+The preparation process – 1st visit

 Once you have committed to getting your porcelain veneers the first stage of the process is to prepare the teeth.

 With your consent to proceed, the dentist will begin to remove a thin layer of enamel from the teeth to which veneers will be attached.
-Local aesthetic is not always required as only a small amount of drilling is required.
+The local aesthetic is not always required as only a small amount of drilling is required.
 However, if you would prefer to be numb, explain this to your dentist.

 About 0.5mm of the outermost surface of the teeth is removed.

-The idea is that the enamel removed will be replaced by the veneer, and that once the treatment is complete, the final result should be no thicker than it was prior to having enamel removed.
+The idea is that the enamel removed will be replaced by the veneer and that once the treatment is complete, the final result should be no thicker than it was prior to having enamel removed.

 Thinning the enamel helps create space for the new veneer to go without looking too bulky, and to look as natural as possible.
 Preparation of the tooth removes the outer layer which is very smooth and does not make for the best surface to stick to.
 This improves the bond strength between the tooth and the veneer in the final stage.